openstack-archive/stx-docs/doc/source/installation_guide/simplex.rst

 ::

-   $ bash setup_allinone.sh -i <starlingx iso image>
+   $ bash setup_simplex.sh -i <starlingx iso image>

 The xml server definitions that are created by the previous script are:

-- controller-0
-- controller-1
+- simplex-controller-0

 Only controller-0 will be provisioned.